Alessandro Pierini

-Alessandro Pierini ([alesˈsandro pjeˈriːni]; born 22 March 1973) is an Italian retired footballer who played as a defender, and is the assistant manager of Trapani Calcio.
+Alessandro Pierini ([alesˈsandro pjeˈriːni]; born 22 March 1973) is an Italian former footballer who played as a defender, and is the assistant manager of Trapani Calcio.

 After playing for several clubs in his country, mainly Udinese, he finished his professional career in Spain, where he represented Racing de Santander and Córdoba.

 Pierini won one cap for Italy, in 2001.

 Playing career

 Club

 Born in Viareggio in the Province of Lucca, Tuscany, Pierini began his professional career with Udinese, making his debut in 1991 and moving on loan to Fidelis Andria four years later.
-He joined Fiorentina in 1999 for 14 billion lire (€7.23 million), and turned down a move to English side West Ham United in the summer of 2001 due to personal reasons, instead choosing to sign for Reggina after the bankruptcy of the Viola in 2002 and moving to Parma in January of the following year.
+He joined Fiorentina in 1999 for 14 billion lire (€7.23 million), and turned down a move to English side West Ham United in the summer of 2001 for personal reasons, instead choosing to sign for Reggina after the bankruptcy of the Viola in 2002 and moving to Parma in January of the following year.

 After a second spell with Udinese, Pierini moved to Spain at already 31, joining Racing de Santander.
 After only five La Liga matches he was released in the next transfer window and signed with Córdoba in Segunda División, being relegated in that season and promoting in his third, always as an undisputed starter.

 International

-Pierini made one appearance for the Italian national team, playing in the 1–2 friendly loss to Argentina at the Stadio Olimpico in Rome on 28 February 2001.
+Pierini made one appearance for the Italy national team, playing in the 1–2 friendly loss to Argentina at the Stadio Olimpico in Rome on 28 February 2001.

 Coaching career

 In July 2009, with Córdoba consolidated in the second level, Pierini retired from playing at the age of 36, but stayed connected with his last club, immediately being named its assistant manager.
 In summer 2012, after one year with the reserves, he had his first head coach experience away from the Estadio Nuevo Arcángel, being appointed at amateurs Ronda.

 Pierini returned to his homeland subsequently, where he was in charge of Serie D teams Camaiore and Viareggio 2014.
 In February 2017, he was appointed at fellow league side Fezzanese.

+In July 2018, Pierini was hired as manager for Spezia's U-19 team.
+He was replaced by Valter Bonacina ahead of the 2020-21 season.